2015 Carolina Panthers season

 Carolina started the season 14–0, not only setting franchise records for the best start and the longest single-season winning streak, but also posting the best start to a season by an NFC team since the NFL–AFL merger, breaking the 13–0 record previously shared with their division rival 2009 New Orleans Saints and the aforementioned 2011 Packers.
 They joined the 1972 Miami Dolphins, 2007 Patriots and 2009 Indianapolis Colts, all from the AFC, as the only teams to reach 14–0.
 Carolina clinched their third straight NFC South title on December 6, when the Atlanta Falcons lost earlier that day, becoming the first team to clinch a playoff berth that season, and giving the Panthers a home playoff game for the third consecutive year.

 The Panthers' undefeated streak came to an end at the hands of the Falcons in a Week 16 rematch.
 A week later, however, Carolina routed the Tampa Bay Buccaneers to finish 15–1, giving the Panthers home-field advantage throughout the NFC playoffs for the first time in franchise history.
 The Panthers had the league's top offense, and quarterback Cam Newton was named the NFL Most Valuable Player (MVP).

 In the playoffs, the Panthers defeated the Seattle Seahawks 31–24 in the divisional round, avenging their elimination at the hands of the Seahawks from the previous season.
 The Panthers then blew out the Arizona Cardinals in the NFC Championship game by a score of 49–15 to reach their second Super Bowl appearance in franchise history.
 In the NFL's title game, the Panthers lost to the Denver Broncos in Super Bowl 50 by a score of 24–10, thus becoming the fifth straight team to have at least 15 victories and not win the Super Bowl.

-As of 2024, this is most recent NFC South title and postseason win for the Panthers, having gone 0–2 (including the loss in Super Bowl 50) since.
+As of 2025, this is most recent postseason win for the Panthers, having gone 0–3 (including the loss in Super Bowl 50) since.
+It was also the last time they clinched the NFC South until 2025.